suhasmaddali/English-Language-Learning-Prediction-with-AI-and-Machine-Learning/README.md

 ## Future Scope

-* It would a great idea to implement and use GPT-2 for extracting the text embeddings before scoring the essays as this is leading to good performance.
+* It would a great idea to implement and use GPT-2 for extracting the text embeddings in the future before scoring the essays as this is leading to good performance.
+* Instead of fine-tuning transformer models, it is efficient to use the text-embeddings as the performance is quite similar to that of fine-tuning these models from scratch.

 ## 👉 Directions to download the repository and run the notebook